Miguel Díaz (baseball)

-Miguel Angel Díaz (born November 28, 1994) is a Dominican professional baseball pitcher in the Detroit Tigers organization.
-He made his MLB debut in 2017 with the San Diego Padres and has also played for the Detroit Tigers.
+Miguel Angel Díaz (born November 28, 1994) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Detroit Tigers, and Houston Astros.

 Career

 Milwaukee Brewers

-Díaz signed with the Milwaukee Brewers as an international free agent in 2011.
+Díaz signed with the Milwaukee Brewers as an international free agent on December 1, 2011.
 He pitched in the Dominican Summer League as a 17- and 18-year old, and then spent the 2014 and 2015 seasons in the rookie-level Arizona League.
-In 2016, he worked in the Class-A Midwest League, starting 15 games and making 11 more appearances out of the bullpen with the Wisconsin Timber Rattlers.
+In 2016, he worked in the Single–A Midwest League, starting 15 games and making 11 more appearances out of the bullpen with the Wisconsin Timber Rattlers.